thanks4opensource/papoon_usb/README.md

 These are controlled by defining (or not) one or both of two macros: `USB_DEV_INTERRUPT_DRIVEN` and `USB_DEV_ENDPOINT_CALLBACKS`.

-In `USB_DEV_INTERRUPT_DRIVEN` mode, client code must implement an ARM NVIC interrupt handler function:
+In `USB_DEV_INTERRUPT_DRIVEN` mode, client code must implement an ARM NVIC interrupt handler:

     extern "C" void USB_LP_CAN1_RX0_IRQHandler()
     {